Safeguarding Policy

 All members of the Governing Body will undertake safeguarding and child protection training at induction.
 The training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective to support the delivery of a robust whole school approach to safeguarding.
 The training will be updated biennially.

-Definitions of Safeguarding and Child Protection
+Definitions of Child Protection and Safeguarding

 Winchelsea School considers it helpful to define what is meant by these terms.